jeffreyk97/Jeffrey-s-Linux-Scripts/README.md

 This page is under development.

 ## Script summary
-Currently not available.
+Scripts are not done yet, this will be added when a script is finished and ready for use.

-## Planned development
+## Unfinished scripts in development
 JLS-control (jls-control.sh) - All-in-one tool for easy management of a Linux PC/Server.

 MyPache-panel (mypache-panel.sh) - Basic Apache2 & MySQL management tool.